loginom/loginom-help-en-omegat/data/workflow/variables/control-variables.md

 > **Note:** To display the control ports, it is required to select the following item in the context menu of the node: "Show control variables port".

-Управляющие переменные не обязательно принимать от другого узла.
+It is not required to accept control variables from another node.
 When configuring the port, it is required to set their list and values by default.

 If a value is set for, at least, one of the control node variables, a switch for selection of method used to set values of its parameters will appear in the wizard: